 Now comes the fun part!

-- Using your eligibility and ranking criteria sheet select one student to nominate.
+- Use your scholarship ranking sheet to select one student to nominate.

-- Send the student application and endorsement letter to AWC Center for Quality Communities by March 10, 2017.
+- Send the student application packet and letter of support to AWC Center for Quality Communities.
+Application must be emailed or postmarked by March 12, 2021.

 How do I apply?

 Each city and town can nominate one student for the scholarship.
-The scholarship recruitment and selection process is done by your city.
-Nominations are sent from the city to the Center for Quality Communities by March 10, 2017.
+The nominee recruitment and selection process is done by your city.
+A nomination will be sent from the city to the Center for Quality Communities by March 12, 2021.
+Check with your city to find out the local deadline for students to apply.

-Students interested in competing for the Center for Quality Communities scholarship fund must be:
+Students interested in competing for the Center for Quality Communities scholarship must be:

-- Involved (or have been involved) with a city government, community and/or school leadership activity;
+- Involved (or have been involved) with a city government or a community and/or school leadership activity;

-- Eligible to graduate from high school, completed home school or received a GED in spring/summer 2017;
+- Eligible to graduate from high school, completed home schooling, or receive a GED in spring/summer 2021;

 - A Washington state resident; and

-- Plan to continue education in the 2017-2018 academic year at an accredited college or trade school on a half-time or more basis.
+- Planning to continue education in the 2021-2022 academic year at an accredited college or trade school on at least a half-time basis.

 Interested in applying?

-- Contact your city to see how they are recruiting (is it open to the community, limited to students who volunteer with the city, or offered through a partnership with your school).
-Information may be posted on the city’s website or you can call your mayor’s office for more details.
+- Contact your city to see how they are recruiting.
+(Is it open to the community, limited to students who volunteer with the city, or offered through a partnership with your school?)
+Information may be posted on your city’s website or you can call your mayor’s office for more details.

 - Complete the Center for Quality Communities scholarship application.
 It must be returned to your city by the deadline they select.

-- You’ll also need to include a reference letter and a personal essay.
+- You’ll also need to include a letter of recommendation and a personal essay.

-- The city will review all the applications and select a nominee.
+- Your city will review all the applications and select a nominee to forward to the Center for Quality Communities for consideration.